 We are delivering against our new Public Protection Improvement Plan, across five priority areas: child abuse, rape and sexual offences (including indecent exposure), domestic abuse, hate crime and missing people.
 We will complete delivery of new specialist training on domestic abuse to over 8,000 frontline constables and sergeants.

 The Commissioner is leading our crucial work to rebuild trust in the Met.
-Every single one of us in the Met realise that it will take time to rebuild the public’s trust.
-This statement sets out our immediate priorities.
+Every single one of us in the Met realises it will take time to rebuild the public’s trust.
+We have set out our immediate priorities.
 These will be further strengthened with recommendations from the independent external review and further work internally and with our partners over the coming months.

-We have created a specific Management Board focused on rebuilding trust; this Board agreed this plan this week and will, among other things, oversee delivery against this plan.
+We have created a specific Management Board focused on rebuilding trust; this Board oversee delivery against this plan.
 This Board will work in tandem with our independent external reviewer.

 The Commissioner has appointed Commander Rachel Williams to coordinate the delivery of this plan, working with leaders across the Met.